Disc Injury in South Burlington?

 - A herniated disc is when the disc material has ruptured to the point that the gel pushes outward.

 - A disc extrusion is the worst type of disc injury.
 This is when the gel balloons extensively into the area outside the vertebrae or breaks off from the disc.

 All of the above issues tend to result in considerable back pain, numbness, and limitation in range of motion due to the irritation of the nerve roots at the point where the injury occurs and the impact this has on the surrounding tissues.
 A number of distressing symptoms can arise from this nerve irritation and damage, including but not limited to:

 - Weak legs or feet

 - Leg and foot pain, numbness and tingling (also known as sciatica)

 Chiropractic care in South Burlington for disc injuries has a proven track record of providing both short-term pain relief and long-term recovery.
 A chiropractic treatment involves a thorough assessment of your medical history and x-rays, as well as a physical examination in order to determine the extent of the disc injury and the appropriate treatment.

 The approach that is taken will be individually tailored to your specific issue and will always include gentle adjustments to the spine to relieve pressure on the nerves and deal with the pain and discomfort.
-If you have a disc injury, call our team at Epic Wellness today to receive a consultation and start on the path to recovery.
+If you have a disc injury, call our team at Epic Performance today to receive a consultation and start on the path to recovery.